 If you have started your application already, you can always enter our buzzword (studyacrossthepond2024) in the application to connect it to our UCAS Centre.
 You will then be linked to us, and we can start working on your application together.
 We recommend getting in touch with an advisor first though, so we can work through the process correctly!

 Not sure how to accept or decline an offer?
 Not sure what it means when you are eligible for UCAS Extra or UCAS Clearing?
 Not to worry.
 Your personal advisor will help you with this, too!

 YOUR GRADES AND TEST SCORES

 Possibly one of the harder sections of the UCAS application, the Education section consistently causes the most confusion for the students we assist.
-Most questions stem from how to accurately input ACT, SAT, or AP test scores, along with credits from community college.
-Another source of confusion is the use of British English as opposed to American English.
-What is a “module”?
-What does UCAS mean when it asks for a “qualification”?
-And is my qualification “below honours”?
-Your personal advisor speaks British English and can help you fill this section out accurately!
+Most questions stem from how to accurately input your test scores, along with credits from your university, university college or school back home.
+Another source of confusion is the use of British English as opposed to American English that people around the world struggle with.
+What is a module?
+What does UCAS mean when it asks for a qualification?
+And is my qualification below honours?
+Your personal advisor understands British English and can help you fill this section out accurately!

-Why do the UCAS application alone when Across the Pond can help you do it more quickly, more accurately, and with much less stress.
-Fill out the form below to request help with the UCAS application.
-We promise you will hear from us within two business days or less.
+Why do the UCAS application alone when Across the Pond can help you do it more quickly, more accurately, and with much less stress?